luizguilherme5/gamaron-api-docker/docs/index.rst

 ..
-Lacos API documentation master file, created by sphinx-quickstart.
+Gamaron API documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Lacos API's documentation!
+Welcome to Gamaron API's documentation!
 ====================================================================

 Contents: